mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 ## Changing cluster network MTU

-The correct cluster network MTU is required for correctly operation of cluster network.
+The correct cluster network MTU is required for the correctly operation of the cluster network.

-The steps below adjust the MTU based in the supported information from AWS: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html
+The steps below adjust the MTU based on the supported information from AWS: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html

 > Currently the supported value is: 1300

-- check current value for cluster network MTU:
+- check the current value for cluster network MTU:

 ```sh
 $ oc get network.config cluster -o yaml | yq4 ea .status